-“I’m In” is a proactive effort to engage the community to create a no-kill Atlanta in 2016.
+“I’m In” is a proactive effort to engage the community to create a no-kill Atlanta.
 LifeLine’s lifesaving efforts have reduced the euthanasia rate in Metro Atlanta to unprecedented numbers.
 Getting there is one thing, staying there will take us all.
 Learn more about how to pledge your support, join the movement, and declare “I’m In.”

 What does it mean to be no-kill?